form3tech-oss/interview-accountapi/README.md

 - Implement only `Create`, `Fetch`, `List` only paging not filtering and `Delete` as [documented](http://api-docs.form3.tech/api.html#organisation-accounts)
 - Focus on writing full-stack tests that cover the full range of expected and unexpected use-cases
  - Tests can be written in Go idomatic style or in BDD style.
 Make sure tests are easy to read
- - Engineers at Form3 generally favor BDD style tests or idomatic Go tests for this kind of task.
  - If you encounter any problems running the fake accountapi we would encourage you to do some debugging first, before reaching out for help

 #### Docker-compose